Svalbaz/Neverwinter/sessions/session-03.md

 - Rurik purchased a round of drinks and secured rooms
 - Sildar retired early
 - Rurik dropped his drink when a young barmaid handed it to him
+  - When **Elsa** spoke directly to Rurik, he went visibly red in the face and began spluttering his words
+  - Clear signs that Rurik is far less comfortable with people than with weapons

 - **Elsa**, the barmaid:
   - Mentioned **Daran Edermath**, orchard keeper and former adventurer